CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 </figure>

 ## Business Application
 An interesting application of the UD-MIS probelm addressed in this cohort project is protein folding.
-The protein folding problem is of significant importance in various industrial problems ranging from.
+The protein folding problem is of significant importance in the pharmaceutical, medical, and healthcare industry.
 We provide more detailed description about the business application [here](./Business_Application_Team11.md)